natebecker11/Giphy-Grabber/README.md

 ## Stretch Features
 - [x] Users can add gifs they find to a 'favorites' section.
 This uses localStorage to persist between sessions.
-- [ ] Users can request additional gifs to be added to the screen
+- [x] Users can request additional gifs to be added to the screen
-- [ ] Additional info for each gif will be displayed
+- [ ] Ability to see full-size gif in new window
 - [ ] 1-click download button for each gif